ASUS ROG Falchion Ace 75 HE

 Not for

-Not for buyers who want wireless freedom, analog input, broad switch modding, an included wrist rest, or the best value against cheaper HE competitors.
+Not for buyers who need wireless freedom, analog mode, broad switch experimentation, a bundled wrist rest, or the strongest value against cheaper HE keyboards.
+It is also less ideal for users who dislike ASUS's futuristic legends or rear touchbar placement.

 Verdict